abhishekarya1/Hash-Define-myNotes/content/system-design/design-patterns.md

 ### Singleton
 Only 1 instance of this class should exist at runtime.

-Types of implementations of this pattern:
+Ways of implementing this pattern:
-1. _Eager_: initializing the field inline at class init and returning it everytime in the future
+1. **Eager**: initializing the field inline at class init and returning it everytime in the future
-2. _Lazy_: create a new object or returns the existing one depending upon its existence
+2. **Lazy**: create a new object or returns the existing one depending upon its existence
-3. _Synchronized method_: only one thread at a time can acess the method; avoids race condition and creation of two objects simultaneously
+3. **synchronized method**: only one thread at a time can acess the method; avoids race condition and creation of two objects simultaneously
-4. _Double checked locking_: optimization of the previous approach.
+4. **Double checked locking (synchronized block)**: optimization of the previous approach.
 Avoid locking everytime with `synchronized` method, instead put `synchronized` block around the object creation code.
 	- first check makes sure that if object isn't `null` (already exists) then we don't have to acquire lock
 	- second check is there to make sure that object wasn't created by another parallel thread in the duration in which we were waiting to acquire the lock
-5. _Enum_: `enum` in Java have only a single object per constant in the entire runtime.
+5. **Enum**: `enum` in Java have only a single object per constant in the entire runtime.
 Define an `enum` with a single constant and use it as Singleton object.

-Make constructor private (no instance can be made using `new` then).
+Make the constructor private (no instance can be made using `new` then).

 ```java
 // 1.
 Eager